rchillyard/Number/README.md

 The _fuzzyCompare_ method of _FuzzyNumber_ does use the _same_ method.

 Note that the _Fuzzy_ trait assumes nothing at all about the representation of _X_, or even if _X_ is numeric.
-The spec file shows an example where _X_ is represents a color.
+The spec file shows an example where _X_ represents a color.
 In the vast majority of cases, the _X_ of _Fuzzy_ will be _Double_.

 Comparison